 It's super important to manage postpartum bleeding properly to avoid discomfort or infections.
 It’s recommended that you don't use tampons in the weeks after childbirth.
 Wait until after your 6 weeks postpartum check and for your postpartum menstrual period to start again.

 Nobody can ever fully prepare you for how messy birth and its aftermath is, but knowing that you’ll have postpartum bleeding is an important part of preparing for your life post-birth.
-Lochia is perfectly normal, but if you bleed for longer than usual, pass a lot of blood clots or if you aren’t feeling well, don’t hesitate to consult a nurse or your GP.
+Lochia is perfectly normal, but if you bleed for longer than usual, pass a lot of blood clots or you aren’t feeling well, don’t hesitate to consult a nurse or your GP.

 Postpartum bleeding, also known as lochia, can last for around 4 to 6 weeks after giving birth.
 However, it's important to note that the duration may vary for each individual, and it's normal to experience light spotting or intermittent bleeding during this time.